-Homes evacuated as Saddleworth Moor fires continue to spread
+Soldiers and Chinook helicopter sent to help tackle Saddleworth Moor fires

 On Tuesday, people in the Calico Crescent area of Carrbrook, in Stalybridge, Greater Manchester, were advised to leave their properties as firefighters battled flames nearby.

-The blaze, which has now been declared a major incident, started on Sunday and reignited the next day amid Britain’s heatwave and has devastated land around Carrbrook.
+The blaze started on Sunday and reignited the next day amid Britain’s heatwave and has devastated land around Carrbrook.

 Greater Manchester Police said 34 homes have been evacuated so far as strong winds drive the flames closer to residential areas.

-The force tweeted: “We are in contact with the army and they are on standby to help if we need them.”
+Images posted on social media showed bright orange flames lighting the night sky, while smoke from the fire can be seen for miles.

+No injuries have been reported as a result of the fire, but people living nearby have been advised to keep windows and doors closed by Public Health England.

-Tameside Council added that two schools – Mossley Hollins High and Buckton Vale Primary – will be closed due to the ongoing fire.
+Tameside Council said that two schools – Mossley Hollins High and Buckton Vale Primary – will be closed due to the ongoing fire.

 Greater Manchester Fire and Rescue Service group manager for Tameside, Phil Nelson, said: “Crews are still tackling this difficult fire and are working hard to contain the blaze and prevent further fire spread.